-6.1 Directors' terms of employment
+9.1 Directors' terms of employment

 The Directors and their functions are set out in Part III "Directors and Corporate Governance".
-Each of the Executive Directors have entered into a service agreement with Stelrad Management Limited ("SML"), a subsidiary of the Company and the of the Non-Executive Director has entered into a letter of appointment with the Noosa.
+In advance of Admission, each of the Executive Directors have entered into a service agreement with the Company and each of the Non-Executive Directors have entered into a letter of appointment with the Company.

-Executive Directors
+9.2 Executive Directors